 We maintain a comprehensive accommodation listing for the National Trail on our website.
 A pdf version of the listing can be purchased from our on-line shop.

 The Offa’s Dyke Centre has interpretive displays on King Offa and Offa’s Dyke, also Offa’s Dyke Path National Trail.
 The Centre’s ‘Frank Noble’ reference library, named after our founder, has an unrivalled collection of books and journals on the Dyke and the Welsh Marches.
 Both the library and the larger Kay room are available for hire.
 The latter, named after founding members Kathy and Ernie Kay, whose generous donations made possible the building of the Centre, is growing in popularity for wedding and civil partnership ceremonies.
 We have a popular tea room, said to have the ‘best view in town’, a book and souvenir shop.

 The ODA is separate from the Offa’s Dyke Path National Trail Officer (NTO), who is responsible for the management of the National Trail.
 We enjoy a close liaison with the NTO who we support financially through our Conservation Fund (see below).
 Our aim is to generate significantly more funds than we do at present for conservation-based works to the monument and path but if we are to do that our membership numbers need to increase.

-The Association was founded in 1969 by the late Frank Noble, a Knighton school teacher and archaeologist.
+The ODA was founded in 1969 by the late Frank Noble, a Knighton school teacher and archaeologist.
 Initially it lobbied for the opening of the Offa’s Dyke Path which had been designated in 1949.
 When the Path was officially opened in 1971, it went on to provide strip maps of the route, accommodation information, and supported those responsible for maintaining the Path.
-The full-time trained staff of the Knighton Tourist Information Centre, working from the Offa’s Dyke Centre, still provide these services, together with a wider range of activities for all tourists.
+The withdrawl of local government funding in 2018 means that we no longer provide a Tourist Information Centre function though you will still find find plenty of Offa’s dyke related information on display.

 Joining the Association